Michigan Unemployment Calculator

 Severance pay and wage continuation pay are taxable to the employer but will not be used as base period wages to establish a claim.
 Severance pay will reduce a worker’s entitlement to unemployment benefits during the week(s) designated by the employer or during the week(s) paid if not allocated to a specific period by the employer.

 Sick pay paid due to actual illness, and paid under an employer plan, will not be taxable to the employer, and will not be counted as part of a worker’s average weekly wage nor used to establish a credit week.

 What is the tax rate and tax base for new employers in Michigan?

 The tax rate for all new employers except certain construction companies involved in large projects is 2.7%.
-That rate is paid on the first $9,000 of wages during the calendar year for each employee.

 How is an employer’s tax rate determined?

 There are three separate components that determine a fully experienced employer’s tax rate.
 (A fully experienced employer is an employer who is in his/her fifth year or more of business.)

 - The Chargeable Benefit Component (CBC) is made up of the total unemployment charges against the employer for the most recent 5 years.

 - The Account Building Component (ABC) is a reserve account for possible payment of future benefits.
 The amount required in this component is based on the payroll for the most recent year.